softcommerceltd/magento-plenty-swissup-checkout-fields/README.md

 ## About
-PlentyMarkets Connector - Swissup Checkout Fields add-on.
+PlentyONE Connector - Swissup Checkout Fields add-on.

 ## Purpose
 Used to extend order totals.